When I talk with my female friends and family, most confess to feeling nervous or awkward discussing their health with a doctor.

 1. What kind of exams do I need?

 Talk with your OB-GYN about what sort of regular screenings you might need.
-Generally, you should have a pelvic exam every year once you’re 21 and a mammogram every year once you’re 40, but this can vary based on your health history.
+Generally, you should start cervical cancer screening once you’re 21 and get a mammogram every 1 to 2 years once you’re 40, but timing can vary based on your health history.
 Your OB-GYN can tell you what they recommend, and they can even show you how to perform a monthly breast exam yourself.
 Beginning with this question is a great opportunity to start talking about your health, and it can open the door to more questions that lead to more a personalized care experience going forward.

 2. What health topics can you help me with?